 Exploding computaitonal Earth

 The intersection between climate and the environment is particularly relevant as the world responds to anthropogenic greenhouse gas emissions, in particular CO2.
 Climate (or Earth system) models provide the best insights into the effects of increases in greenhouse gas on regional climate patterns.
 Soils play a critical role in the global carbon cycle and are important to represent in Earth system models.
+Specifically soils store carbon that has been fixed by plants from CO2, and then release it back to the atmosphere as CO2 when microbes eat the dead organics.

 Computational soil biogeochemistry is an amazing field of research with lots of exciting opportunities for interdicplinary work spanning biology, geology, hydrology, chemistry, informatics, mathematics, and numerous sub-discipline.
 My lab at the University of Florida frequently has openings for undergraduate and graduate student researchers and I’m always delighted to talk about other potential collaborations.